dschoenig/distraction-free/README.md

 ## Description

 This layer adds a distraction-free writing environment to Spacemacs, taking inspiration from [iA Writer](https://ia.net/writer), which is unfortunately not available for Linux.
 The layer relies mainly on the [`writeroom-mode`](https://github.com/joostkremers/writeroom-mode) package.
 It works well in conjunction with the `markdown` layer of Spacemacs.
+The layer also includes the [`writegood-mode`](https://github.com/bnbeckwith/writegood-mode) package.

 By using the `distraction-free-typewriter` function, the vertical position of cursor may be fixed to the middle of the screen.